Zatarain’s and New Orleans – It’s a Family Affair

 1. In a medium sized pot, fry down bacon until cooked, remove bacon (leave drippings).
 Add smoked sausage, cook unitl it starts to get brown, then remove.

-2. Add chicken thighs, cook till pieces are starting to brown.
+2. Rub chicken thighs with creole seasoning.
+Add chicken thighs to the pot and cook till pieces are starting to brown.
 When finished add back the sausage and bacon with the vegetables.
 Cook for around 5 minutes.

 3. Add water and bring to a boil.
 Add the Jambalaya Mix and stir and cover.